 \subsection{Fairness in Organizational Justice}

-Organizational Justice refers to actions taken within the organization based on what is considered morally right and wrong \cite{Colquitt2012}.
-Contrary to popular beliefs, it does not imply whether or not rules of appropriate conduct are implemented and upheld.
-For four decades, fairness has been a widely researched area for scholars interested in Organizational Justice \cite{Colquitt2013}.
+Organizational Justice (OJ) refers to actions taken within the organization based on what is considered morally right and wrong \cite{Colquitt2012}.
+For four decades, fairness has been a widely researched area for scholars interested in OJ \cite{Colquitt2013}.
 Justice and fairness, according to Colquitt et al. \cite{Colquitt2015} and Cuguero et al. \cite{Cuguero2013}, are similar but different notions.
 Fairness should be understood to refer to a subjective assessment or evaluation of organizational activities and if the activities, as they are being carried out, are moral and praiseworthy \cite{Goldman2015}.
 Justice, on the other hand, refers to the rules and procedures that are put in place to ensure that fairness is achieved \cite{Colquitt2015}.